Service, literally, is our middle name. That means our employees are our greatest asset.

 We provide a professional yet family-friendly work environment.
 In addition to our standard package of benefits – retirement, medical, dental, and vision insurance at affordable premiums – we also offer a discount on child care at our 30 centers, tuition reimbursement, credit union membership, an employee assistance program, and much more!

 Educational Service District 112 contributes toward health benefits costs for eligible employees and their dependents.
 Health benefits are available to employees regularly scheduled to work at least half-time (20 hours per week).
-Our benefit package includes a choice of medical plans, a dental plan, vision coverage, and employer paid term life insurance ($25,000 policy), accidental death & dismemberment (AD&D) insurance, and long term disability coverage.
+ESD 112 participates in the PEBB benefit program through Washington’s Health Care Authority (HCA).
+Our benefit package includes a choice of medical plans, vision coverage, an employer paid dental plan and employer paid term life insurance ($35,000 policy), accidental death & dismemberment (AD&D) insurance, and long term disability coverage.
+You can see the full scope of benefits offered through PEBB by visiting the HCA’s website.

 In addition, you may participate in other voluntary benefit plans on a self-pay basis.
 These include: